RickyG1024/DFRobot_SHT3x/README.md

  * @n 22 Indicates that both the humidity and the temperature exceed the upper threshold range.
  * @n 12 Indicates that the temperature exceeds the lower threshold range,
  * and the humidity exceeds the upper threshold range.
- * @n 21 ：Indicates that the temperature exceeds the upper threshold range,
+ * @n 21 Indicates that the temperature exceeds the upper threshold range,
  * and the humidity exceeds the lower threshold range.
  */